-- Ask people for their feedback on the session, this can be used to improve future activities.
+- Ask people for their feedback on the session.
+This can be used to improve future activities.

-- Don’t forget to let everyone know when you will be in touch again!
+- Don’t forget to let everyone know when you will be in touch again.

-The feedback people give you will help you understand people's experience of taking part and identify changes you can make to future activities.
+The feedback people give you will help you understand people's experience of taking part.
+It'll also help you identify changes you need to make to future activities.

-Full feedback – when the project is complete:
+Full feedback – when the project is complete

 - Give more detailed feedback at the end of the project.
 Explain the impact participants have made, and what improved or changed as a result.

 - If people’s ideas weren't used, or the project’s outcome wasn't as expected, explain why.